Faetu/Faetu.github.io/_posts/2024-08-11-blockroom.md

 This one is also tricky, because the response can be copied one line above the NTProofStr line from before, but it has the NTProofStr merged into it.
 Gladly it is at the beginning of the response string.

-Remove it by hand or use shell.
+Remove it manually or use a shell.
 As I use [fish](https://fishshell.com) this command will do the job:
 ```bash
 echo (string replace -r '^NTProofStr' '' "NTLMv2Response")
 ```
 {: .nolineno}
-For bash:
+For Bash:
 ```bash
 echo "${'NTProofStr'#'NTLMv2Response'}"
 ```